creativenull/dotfiles/.config/nvim-nightly/README.md

 # My nvim-nightly config

+> DO NOT USE THIS CONFIG
+> Check out my [nvim-config repo][nvim-config] if you want to try it out, this one is a more customized version of
+> that config.

 [Taken from my post on having two separate versions of neovim][post]

 This is my experimental nvim config, I use this to test out different lua plugins/building or a bootstrap framework